Shanmugam says he rented Ridout bungalow ahead of family home’s sale, did not make money from rental

-He was delivering a ministerial statement over the issue of black-and-white bungalows at No 26 and 31 Ridout Road being rented out to himself and Foreign Minister Vivian Balakrishnan, respectively.
+He was delivering a ministerial statement over the issue of black-and-white bungalows at Nos.
+26 and 31 Ridout Road being rented out to himself and Foreign Minister Vivian Balakrishnan, respectively.

 He said he had decided to put his family home up for sale in 2018, after reviewing his finances in 2016 – as he was approaching his 60s – and realised too much of his savings were tied up in his family home.